kmdabdulla/file_manager/README.md

 ﻿
-# Simple File Management System
+# Secure File Management System

 The application provides basic file backup and encryption service.
 Basic user authentication is provided.
 Currently, the application supports encrypted file uploads, listing the uploaded files, deleting and downloading the decrypted files.